 In January 2017, the GASB issued Statement No. 84, Fiduciary Activities.
 This statement will enhance consistency and comparability by establishing specific criteria for identifying activities that should be reported as fiduciary activities and clarifying whether and how business-type activities should report their fiduciary activities.
 The requirements of this statement are effective for financial statements for periods beginning after December 15, 2019.
-The Agency is evaluating the impact, if any, upon its financial position, results of operations, or cash flows upon adoption.
+The Agency has implemented GASB statement No. 84 in this report, however, it does not have any current impact on the Agency.

 In June 2017, the GASB issued Statement No. 87, Leases.
-This statement will increase the usefulness of governments' financial statements by requiring reporting of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
+This statement will increase the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 The requirements of this statement are effective for financial statements for periods beginning after June 15, 2021.
 The Agency is evaluating the impact, if any, upon its financial position, results of operations, or cash flows upon adoption.